Singing the Blues: Marty Robbins and Tommy Steele versions

 Two other charting versions of the song were released almost simultaneously with Mitchell's, one by the English singer Tommy Steele (with the Steelmen) and the other (recorded before Mitchell covered it) by US country singer Marty Robbins.

 Tommy Steele's version of "Singing the Blues" made number 1 in the UK Singles Chart for one week on 11 January 1957, sandwiched by two of the weeks that Guy Mitchell's version of the same song topped the charts.
 Steele's recording of the song was not a chart success in the US.

-The Marty Robbins version made it to number one on the Billboard C&W Best Sellers chart for 13 weeks in late 1956 and early 1957 and peaked at number seventeen on the US pop chart.
+The Marty Robbins version, recorded at the Bradley Studios in Nashville, Tennessee, made it to number one on the Billboard C&W Best Sellers chart for 13 weeks in late 1956 and early 1957 and peaked at number seventeen on the US pop chart.
 In 1983, Gail Davies recorded a cover version, taking her version into the top 20 of the Hot Country Singles chart in the spring of 1983.

 Other cover versions

-The song is often revived, and on three occasions new recordings of "Singing the Blues" have become UK Top 40 hits.
+The song is often revived, and on four occasions new recordings of "Singing the Blues" have become UK Top 40 hits.
 These latter-day hit versions were by Dave Edmunds (1980), Gail Davies (1983), Daniel O'Donnell (1994), and Cliff Richard & the Shadows (2009).